reshamas/reshamas.github.io/_posts/2021-02-22-data-umbrella-afme-2021-scikit-learn-sprint-report.md

 [b] Even though the event ended at 2pm EAT, participants continued to work on their sprint PRs (pull requests) throughout the day and weekend.
 Also, many scikit-learn core contributors were online to review the PRs.

 ### Sprint Day
-Even though the sprint ran 4 hours (10am to 2pm EAT),, participants continued to work on their sprint PRs (pull requests) throughout the day and weekend.
+Even though the sprint ran 4 hours (10am to 2pm EAT),, participants continued to work on their sprint PRs throughout the day and weekend.
 Also, many scikit-learn core contributors were online to review the PRs.

 ### Follow-up Office Hours
 Office hours were set up 2 weeks after the sprint where some of the scikit-learn core contributors were available to answer questions on open PRs.